tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 	  return 301 https://$host$request_uri;
 	}

 A redirect would be preferable, however since we are behind the Heroku Router, a simple redirect seems to enter into an infinite redirect loop.
-This slows down processing considerably.
+The `if` loop slows down processing considerably.

 **With SSL Redirect**